Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Snort/snortinfo.md

       - full:
         - Full alert mode, providing all possible information about the alert.
           - This one also is the default mode; once you use -A and don't specify any mode, snort uses this mode.
+            - No console output for this mode
+            -  contain all possible information on the action.
       - fast:
         - Fast mode shows the alert message, timestamp, source and destination IP, along with port numbers.
+          -  Contain summary information on the action like direction and alert header.
+          - No console output for this mode
       - console:
         - Provides fast style alerts on the console screen.
+          - Basic header & rule info
+            - Less performance
       - cmg:
         - CMG style, basic header details with payload in hex and text format.
+          - Full packet details along with rule info
       - none:
         - Disabling alerting.
+          - No console output for this mode
+            - No alert file
+              - SNORT only generates log file.